Writer Profile

 If You Dream Big, Big Flowers Will Bloom

-From the 1960s to the 70s, when I was a student, it was an era of active student movements.
+The 1960s and 70s, when I was a student, was an era of active student movements.
 However, as an ordinary young man who was non-political and desired a stable life, I chose a career as a national public servant.
-Yet, life is a series of surprises.
+Yet, life is a journey where anything can happen.
 A life of struggling with the issue of ethnic discrimination, which no one wanted to touch, awaited me.
 Having joined the Immigration Bureau of the Ministry of Justice, which has jurisdiction over the immigration control of foreigners, the subjects of my administration were "Zainichi Koreans," "refugees," and "immigrants."
 I ended up being in charge of the problems facing minorities in Japanese society.

-I vigorously wrote papers focused on improving the treatment of ethnic minorities, starting with Zainichi Koreans.
-In the final years of my career as an administrator, I stepped into uncharted territory and devoted myself to creating an immigrant nation theory that would serve as a model for the world.
+I energetically wrote papers focused on improving the treatment of ethnic minorities, starting with Zainichi Koreans.
+In the final years of my career as an administrator, I stepped into uncharted territory and devoted myself to creating a theory for an immigrant nation that would serve as a model for the world.
 Steadily accumulating achievements in the theoretical research of immigration policy led to further breakthroughs.

-In 2005, after finishing my life as a national public servant, I encountered the task of saving Japan, which was facing a national crisis in the collapse of its population pyramid, through revolutionary immigration policy.
+In 2005, after finishing my life as a national public servant, I encountered the work of saving Japan—which was facing a national crisis in the collapse of its population pyramid—through revolutionary immigration policy.
 For me, having walked the single path of immigration policy, it was truly a calling.
-I set high aspirations and tackled this with sincerity as a volunteer activity.
+I set high goals and approached this with sincerity as a volunteer activity.
 I lived a life free from the constraints of organizations and was active with a spirit of independence and self-respect.

-Currently, I have successfully fulfilled my major role and am in a state of spiritual peace.
-For 44 years, from my first paper in 1975 to the culmination of my immigration policy theory in 2019, I continued to write papers with single-minded devotion, which I believe created the person I am today, recognized by global experts as "Mr. Immigration."
-My family told me I was "only chasing dreams that can't be achieved," but I lived my life with the motto "If you dream big, big flowers will bloom."
+Currently, having successfully fulfilled my major role, I am in a state of spiritual peace.
+I believe that my 44 years of doggedly writing papers, from my first paper in 1975 to the culmination of my immigration policy theories in 2019, created the person I am today, recognized by global experts as "Mr. Immigration."
+My family told me I was "only chasing dreams that can't be realized," but I lived my life with the motto "If you dream big, big flowers will bloom."
 Future historians might describe me as "Japan's greatest dreamer."